 - Sponsored ads in a product grid

-All three of these methods are utilized so that shoppers are given different options and shown other ways to interact with the ads.
-A lot of the time these aren’t noticeable ads and therefore, shoppers are more likely to interact with them if they fit their needs.
+These methods are used so shoppers have options regarding how consumers interact with the ads.
+Sometimes ads aren’t noticeable, so shoppers are more likely to interact with them if they fit their needs.

 How Walmart Ads Compares to Other Platforms

-When using Walmart ads, it’s important to know that there are actually quite a few differences than if you were to advertise on Google or Amazon.
+When using Walmart ads, it’s important to know that there are a few differences than advertising on Google or Amazon.
 Here are some of the following ways Walmart is able to stand out and operate differently than its top competitors.

 - On the online platform, organic listings are actually impacted by advertising performance.
-There is an option to push higher organic listings if there are ads that offer the same product and achieve clicks and views.
+There’s an option to push higher organic listings when ads offer the same product and achieve clicks and views.

-- Did you know that brands online aren’t given their own exclusive page like most other e-commerce platforms?
-If a shopper is on a product detail page and clicks the brand, a google search is done.
+- Online aren’t given an exclusive page like most other e-commerce platforms.
+If a shopper is on a product detail page and clicks the brand, a google search occurs.
 On the other hand, Amazon sends the shopper directly to the brand page.

-- Search functionality isn’t on the top like it may be for other marketplaces.
-It can actually be more difficult to be discovered organically if advertisers don’t have boosters to help them out.
-An example of a booster might entail a 2-day shipping badge.
+- Search functionality isn’t at the top of the page like other marketplaces.
+It can be more difficult to discover organically if advertisers don’t have boosters like a 2-day shipping badge to help them out.

 What do you think about the Walmart ad costs?
 Have you used Walmart advertising in a previous campaign?
 Let us know your thoughts as we’d love to hear more from our fellow advertisers.